Agile methodology: what it is, frameworks and benefits

 Can software help manage agile teams?

-The right software streamlines agile processes and reduces administrative work.
-Digital tools support your agile transformation by automating routine tasks and improving team collaboration.
+The right software streamlines how you work with agile and reduces administrative work.
+Digital tools support you as you transform to agile by automating routine tasks and helping teams collaborate.

-• communicate as a team using centralised messaging and collaboration features
+- Communicate as a team: centralised messaging and features to collaborate

-• store information in a single source of truth for project and sprint data
+- Single source of truth: one place for all project and sprint data

 Make agile work for your business

-• Ready to get a clearer view of your business performance?
+Ready to get a clearer view of your business performance?
 With real-time insights and simple reporting tools, Xero makes it easy to track your progress and make smarter decisions.
-Try Xero for free.
+Get one month free.

 FAQs on agile methodology